yachty66/AutoTest/README.md

-# Project Title
+# AutoTest

 This project is a test generator that uses OpenAI's GPT-4 model to create a test with a set of questions.
 The test output is a spectrum on one x-axis, represented by two opposing concepts.
 The user's responses to the questions determine where they land on this spectrum.
+Once the test is generated a huggingface space with the test is generated where i.e. it will be publicly available and you can share the test with others or do whatever you want with it.

 ## Getting Started